-  Salary sacrifice is an arrangement between you and your employer, whereby you agree to forgo part of your before tax salary and contribute it to your super.
-If you make super contributions through a salary sacrifice agreement, these contributions are taxed in the super fund at a maximum rate of 15%.
+Salary sacrifice is an arrangement between you and your employer, whereby you agree to forgo part of your before-tax salary and contribute it to your super.
+If you make super contributions through a salary sacrifice arrangement, these contributions are taxed in the super fund at a maximum rate of 15%.
 Generally, this amount of tax is less than what you would pay if you did not enter into a salary sacrifice agreement and instead were subject to PAYG withholding tax on your earnings.

 Where concessional contributions exceed these caps, excess concessional contributions tax is payable at a rate of 31.5% (this is on top of the 15% tax already paid by the fund).
 Excess concessional contributions tax is payable by the individual.